TucoFlyer/Bot-Controller/README.md

 * Communicates with each of the microcontroller boards via Ethernet
 * Receives SDI video via a Blackmagic card
 * Local control with an Xbox 360 joystick
+* Remote control with a web dashboard
+* WebSockets API